 The Panasonic Lumix S5 joins three existing Lumix S models, and the Panasonic Lumix move to full-frame has been largely positive.
 The Lumix S-line of cameras and lenses are capable of capturing sumptuously attractive photos and videos.
 But two criticisms in particular have been tough for Panasonic to shake – autofocus and size.

 The Lumix S5 aims to tackle both of those points and it smashes at least one of them; size.
-Panasonic has packed some of the best tech inside the significantly larger Lumix S1 and Lumix S1H, into a camera body smaller than the Micro Four Thirds champion, the Lumix GH5.
+Panasonic has packed some of the best tech inside the significantly larger Lumix S1 and Lumix S1H, into a camera body smaller than the Micro Four Thirds champions, the Lumix GH5 and Panasonic Lumix G9.
 It’s nothing short of witchcraft.

 Larger full-frame sensors are the professional photographer’s standard, but they’re less common in the video world.
 The benefit is that they can gather more light as they have about 2.5 times the surface area of APS-C sensors found in rival cameras like the APS-C King, the Fujifilm X-T4.